 , you will be able to find your providers approach to traffic management on your website or in your contract.
 Providers are required to explain to you how their traffic management policies may come to affect your service.
 Below are some examples of how different providers may manage your traffic.

-The Post office uses a traffic management policy which restricts file sharing between 4pm and 12am, users will also experience reduced download speeds if they use over 100GB worth of data in a month.
+uses a traffic management policy which restricts file sharing between 4pm and 12am, users will also experience reduced download speeds if they use over 100GB worth of data in a month.
 The Post Office should pre-warn you if this is about to happen.

-EE uses traffic management techniques for its ‘off-net’ services during peak times.
+uses traffic management techniques for its ‘off-net’ services during peak times.
 These are between 4.30pm and 1am on weekdays and between 1.30pm and 1am on weekends.
 During these times users should expect heavy-data activities such as streaming, downloading big files or peer-to-peer downloading to be slower during this period.

-SSE operates a standard traffic management policy of prioritising some activities and delaying others.
+operates a standard traffic management policy of prioritising some activities and delaying others.
 Users who are updating their software, making video calls or using VPNs can expect their activity to be prioritised whereas those downloading big files or doing peer-to-peer downloads will be stalled.

 Wireless and Satellite Providers